adrianco/spigo/README.md

 Simulate Protocol Interactions in Go using nanoservice actors

 Suitable for fairly large scale simulations, runs well up to 100,000 independent nanoservice actors (pirates).
-Each nanoservice actor is a goroutine. to create 100,000 pirates, deliver 600,000 messages and wait to shut them all down again takes about 2 seconds.
-The resulting graph can be visualized via GraphML or rendered be saving to Graph JSON and viewing in a web browser via D3.
+Each nanoservice actor is a goroutine. to create 100,000 pirates, deliver 700,000 messages and wait to shut them all down again takes about 4 seconds.
+The resulting graph can be visualized via GraphML or rendered by saving to Graph JSON and viewing in a web browser via D3.

 ```
 $ spigo -h